mindscratch/mindscratch.github.io/content/post/post-data-to-load-test-with-apachebench.md

 is written in [Go](http://golang.org) which makes it easier to use across platforms, and is simple to install (spoiler alert: it's just a binary).

-Anyhow, in this post I'll demonstrate using ApacheBench (since I came across it) first.
+Anyhow, in this post I'll demonstrate using ApacheBench (since I came across it first).

 If you look at the documentation for `ab` you'll see there a bunch of options.
 The focus of this post is the `-p POST-file` option which lets you POST a